 Applicants will not be expected to travel or be on campus.

-Interview Days will be conducted via the Zoom platform, and applicants will recieve the necessary links and further instructions upon invitation.
+Interview Days will be conducted via the Zoom platform, and applicants will receive the necessary links and further instructions upon invitation.

 Methods of Assessment: